 Lesson times are detailed in the following table:

 |Lesson 6 TUESDAY - FRIDAY ONLY||2:15||3:05|

 Education is much more than simply sending children to school every morning.
-The Department of Education and Child Development (DECD) has information for parents and the community that will help them understand more about the education system, support services, and how they can be involved in their children's education.
+The Department for Education (DfE) has information for parents and the community that will help them understand more about the education system, support services, and how they can be involved in their children's education.